Gisbert12843/SHA256-Validator/README.md

 Error-Codes:

   -1  You gotta drag-drop a file onto the exe or provide it with a filepath in any other way.\
-  -2  You can only provide a single file to be hashed and validated\
+  -2  You can only provide a single file to be hashed and/or validated\
   -3  File couldn't be processed or process got interrupted.
 Try it again.
 Might also be a failure on my part.\
 <br />
 <br />